DmitryVelichko/DmitryVelichko/README.md

 - 👋 Hi, I’m Dmitry.

 - 👀 A self-taught Frontend Web Dev (with a space industry background).
-Open for work or any projects.

 - 💞️ I’m working with HTML, CSS, JS, ReactJS (as well as SASS, Tailwind CSS, Bootstrap 5) to make awesome websites & apps.